sant0shg/paper-analysis/readme.md

 Design and evaluate an end-to-end, multi-modal pipeline that automatically extracts **fashion and pricing trends** from short-form product videos (e.g., YouTube/Instagram),

-The system should jointly analyze audio (speech), visual frames, and on-screen text to detect emerging trends (e.g., "linen shirts under ₹200"), with a focus on **robustness and scalability.
+The system should jointly analyze audio (speech), visual frames, and on-screen text to detect emerging trends (e.g., "linen shirts under ₹200"), with a focus on **robustness and scalability**.

 ## Tentative solution and packages